Juanmorales177809/viterbi/README.md

-### *Development for the scientific programming course Metropolitan Technological Institute*
+### *Development for the scientific programming course of the Metropolitan Technological Institute ITM*